anandpadhu/ai-physician-assistant-MCP/README.md

 This FastAPI code defines a simple backend for patient data retrieval and medication interaction analysis.
+**
-Let's break down what it's doing step by step:
+**Let's break down what it's doing step by step**:**

 Uses FastAPI to create a web API.
 Uses Pydantic's BaseModel to define data schemas.
 Uses json and os to load data from a local file.